Ahrefs vs Semrush — Which Should You Use?

 Ahrefs and Semrush both let you create 5 projects on their entry-level plans (‘Lite’ and ‘Pro’ respectively).

-As you move up the pricing ladder, and compare Semrush’s ‘Guru’ plan to Ahrefs’ ‘Standard’ plan, Ahrefs’ offering becomes the more generous of the two — you can create 20 projects to Semrush’s 15.
+As you move up the pricing ladder, and compare Semrush’s ‘Guru’ plan to Ahrefs’ ‘Standard’ plan, Ahrefs’ offering becomes the more generous of the two — it lets you can create 20 projects to Semrush’s 15.

 And Ahrefs has the edge again when you compare its ‘Advanced’ plan’s project limits to Semrush’s more expensive ‘Business’ plan — its project cap is 50, 10 more than Semrush’s.

 And that’s not the only way that Ahrefs is more generous when it comes to project limits.
+This is because you can work with an unlimited number of ‘verified’ projects in Ahrefs.

 Verified projects are sites for which you can prove ownership — this can be done via DNS records, HTML files/tags or Google Search Console.